Halloween Events in the Greater Tokyo area –

 Halloween Events Kanto

 This is a round up of the Halloween events that are *usually* available year on year in the Kanto area of Japan.
-However, in 2020, due to the Coronavirus outbreak, there are bound to be changes.
-Please do always check with the location / event management for any last minute changes due to Coronavirus, typhoons or other unexpected mitigating factors.
+Plus information on where is celebrating Halloween in 2020 despite the coronavirus and where is not due to the pandemic.
+However, given the year that’s in it, please do check with the location / event management website too.
+There is always the possibility of last minute changes due to Coronavirus, typhoons or other unexpected mitigating factors.

 In this article (click to jump to relevant section):

-Please note that the below map is a general guide for a “usual” year and not specific to 2020.
-Events that are cancelled and confirmed for 2020 (all have further detail in the body of the article and ones that are linked in this table have a blog post of their own with further information):
+Events that are cancelled and confirmed for 2020 (all have further detail in the body of the article and ones that are linked in the table have a blog post of their own with further information):

 |Kagurazaka Bakeneko festival|